Job Title: Government Relations Manager

 - Attention to detail, flexibility and demonstrated capacity to operate in a fast-paced environment

 - Must have ability to succeed in a predominantly telework/remote office environment, including working with an off-site manager, adopting and maintaining strong digital security practices, and fostering connection and community with colleagues located throughout the U.S.

 All Free Press employees must be fully vaccinated against the COVID-19 virus or have an approved medical or religious/ethical/moral accommodation.

-This position is categorized as a “tier 2” position, in the context of five possible functional classifications at Free Press, ranging from coordinator (tier one) to executive (tier five).
+This position is categorized as a tier 2 manager position, in the context of five possible functional classifications at Free Press, ranging from coordinator (tier one) to executive (tier five).

-The starting salary at Free Press for a development director who meets the above qualifications is $75,000 - $90,000.
+The starting salary at Free Press for a government relations manager who meets the above qualifications is $75,000 - $90,000.
 Starting salary is based on the selected candidate’s qualifications and experience.
 To counter pay inequality and uphold internal parity, we use a nonnegotiable starting salary system, while benchmarking our pay to competitive markets in the nonprofit sector.

 Free Press Is an Equal Opportunity Employer.

 We value excellence and diversity in our workforce.
 People of color, women, people with disabilities, lesbian, gay, bisexual, queer, transgender, gender-nonconforming and formerly incarcerated individuals are strongly encouraged to apply.